Friday, 29 May 2026

 Fuckitty fuck!

-fifteen minutes later I was trying to help Ant lift him up the bed.
-He'd fallen and somehow was now resting with his top half on the bed and his butt and legs off the bed.
+Fifteen minutes later I was trying to help Ant lift him up the bed.
+He'd fallen and somehow was now resting with his top half on the bed and his bum and legs off the bed.
 He was still in this position.
 There was blood smeared everywhere but not a lot of blood volume.
-Ant and I managed to yank him far up enough that only his knees downwards were off the bed and the rest of him on it.
+Ant and I managed to yank him far up enough that only his knees to his feet were off the bed and the rest of him on it.
 He didn't have enough strength to put his legs on the bed.
 This wasn't right.
-The huge cut on his elbow was seeping but not bleeding - I thought perhaps a sign of dehydration - no fluid, no blood to bleed with.
+The huge gash on his elbow was seeping but not bleeding - I thought perhaps a sign of dehydration - no fluid, no blood to bleed with.
 I bandaged the elbow.

 A lot of shouting later he says he needs to sleep for a few hours and then he'd have the strength to push himself up the bed.

 Not right.
 I called 111.
 (In the UK 111 is a NHS helpline for non-emergency medical advise and queries.
 They can triage, book an appointment for an out of hours doctor or call an ambulance if they deem it necessary.)
 They ask a LOT of questions - is the patient breathing? - yes!
 Is there a dent in his head?
 I can't see one but he's lying down.
-Is he becoming agitated?' - yes but that's very normal for him... finally the adviser said her manager would call us back but she couldn't say when.
-It was now 3.55.
-UK everything shuts down at 5pm, time was moving on.
+Is he becoming agitated?' - yes but that's very normal for him... finally the adviser said her manager would call us back but she couldn't say when, hopefully within the hour.
+It was now 15.35.
+Realising the GP and Hospice close their phone lines at 5pm, options for help were declining fast.

 Meanwhile upstairs the man is demanding to know what's happening and is anyone coming and why don't we get someone and how long is this going to take.